ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Supplementary benchmarking results

-In general, the methods that supplied the gradient function outperformed the methods that required derivatives to be estimated numerically.
-Of the four methods that do supply the gradient, exactly one, \texttt{nohess\_nlm}, was ``blue'' across the board --- that is, it was within a factor of 2 of the fastest method for every scenario.
-The methods that supply Hessians (\texttt{nlm} and \texttt{trust}) can struggle when the data-generating prior is the null distribution $\delta_0$.
-Finally, method \texttt{lbfgsb} did nearly as well as \texttt{nohess\_nlm} in terms of run-time but failed to converge in several of the \texttt{prior\_null} simulations (in some scenarios, up to 10\% of simulations resulted in an error).
-We thus feel confident in recommending the default setting \texttt{optmethod = "nohess\_nlm"}.
+In general, the methods that supplied the gradient function outperformed the methods that required all derivatives to be estimated numerically.
+Timing was similar among the four methods that do supply the gradient.
+However, method \code{"lbfgsb"} failed to converge in several of the \code{prior\_null} simulations (in some scenarios, up to 7\% of simulations resulted in an error).
+Further, the methods that supply Hessians (\code{"nlm"} and \code{"trust"}) occasionally struggled when the data-generating prior was the null distribution $\delta_0$.
+We thus recommend the default setting \code{optmethod = "nohess\_nlm"}.

-\subsection{Comparisons with Existing Packages}
+\subsection{Comparisons with existing packages}